d-moos/payment_engine/README.md

 - `input.csv` an example CSV
 - `output.csv` output generated for `input.csv`
 - `large_input.zip` a zipped input csv with 10_000_000 rows

+## Logging
+I've added the `env_logger` crate to output possible parsing or execution warnings.
+They are disabled by default but can be enabled by passing the `RUST_LOG` env var.